 Interest is charged at MASC's 1-year term rate.
 Stocker Loans with terms over 12 months use the 2-year rate.

-Producers who finance livestock with an MASC Stocker Loan and purchase a Western Livestock Price Insurance (WLPIP) policy for Feeder Cattle are eligible for a one-time interest rebate of 0.25% of the Stocker Loan disbursed amount.
+Producers who finance livestock with an MASC Stocker Loan and purchase a Livestock Price Insurance (LPI) policy for Feeder Cattle are eligible for a one-time interest rebate of per cent of the Stocker Loan disbursed amount.

-To be eligible for this rebate, the WLPIP policy purchased must have an insurable value equal to or greater than the disbursed Stocker Loan amount.
+To be eligible for this rebate, the LPI policy purchased must have an insurable value equal to or greater than the disbursed Stocker Loan amount.

 For cattle, repayment is to be made upon sale of cattle, or within 18 months for stocker steers / heifers (12 months for breeding heifers), whichever comes first.